Ruddy duck: Feeding

-Invasive species
+Invasive species and culling

-Ruddy ducks were imported into the UK in 1948 by conservationist Sir Peter Scott.
 As a result of escapes from wildfowl collections in the late 1950s, they became established in Great Britain, from where they spread into Europe.
-By the year 2000, the population had increased to around 6,000 individuals.
 This duck's aggressive courting behavior and willingness to interbreed with the endangered native white-headed duck (Oxyura leucocephala), of southern Europe, caused concern amongst Spanish conservationists.
 Due to this, a controversial scheme to extirpate the ruddy duck as a British breeding species started; there have also been culling attempts in other European countries.

-By early 2014, the cull had reduced the British population to about 20–100, down from a peak of about 5500 in 2000.
+By March 2012 a culling program in the UK, supported by the RSPB, had killed 6,500, at a cost of £5m (£769 per bird).
+In 2003 the BBC had reported the cost of killing each bird at £915.
+In 2012 Lee Evans, founder of the British Birding Association, claimed "The cull cannot succeed now.
+There are hundreds of ruddy ducks on the continent which will not be killed so the birds will continue to breed.
+There's never been any proof, anyway, that the British population has ever interbred with the Spanish ducks".
+By early 2014, the cull had reduced the British population to about 20–100, down from a peak of about 5,500 in 2000.

+According to Animal Aid, in the UK the cost of hunting down the last few ruddy ducks was £3,000 per bird.
+They advised "If you see one, don't tell anyone.
+Even bird groups will tell the authorities and those birds may be killed".

-In Europe, the Ruddy duck is included since 2016 in the list of Invasive Alien Species of Union concern (the Union list).
-This implies that this species cannot be imported, bred, transported, commercialized, or intentionally released into the environment in the whole of the European Union.
+In Europe, the ruddy duck is included since 2016 in the list of Invasive Alien Species of Union concern (the Union list).
+That implies the species cannot be imported, bred, transported, commercialized, or intentionally released into the environment in the whole of the European Union.